 - Sterilized jar*

 - Put the figs, sugar, lemongrass and water in a heavy-bottom pot and bring to a boil.
-Stir until the sugar dissolves.
-Lower the heat to medium-low and cook for about 20 minutes, giving a quick stir every now and again with a wooden spoon.
+Stir and lower the heat to medium-low.
+Cook for about 20 minutes, giving a quick stir every now and again.
+The liquid gradually thickens and the figs soften.

-- Add lemon juice and simmer for about 5 - 10 more minutes (depends on how ripe the figs are), stirring occasionally.
-Be careful to not let the jam burn!
+- Add lemon juice and cook for 5 minutes, stirring occasionally.
+Lower the heat if necessary, don't let the jam burn!

 - Remove from the heat and let it cool for 5 minutes.
-Remove the lemongrass chunks, then ladle the jam into the jar.
-Seal and refrigerate up to 2 months.
+Remove and discard the lemongrass then ladle the jam into the jar.
+Seal and refrigerate up to 1 month.